 Positive Affirmations for Kids

 In Louise Hay’s book, I Think, I Am!
 Teaching Kids the Power of Affirmations, she explains how our thoughts affect us –in kid language: “When you say something over and over, you start to believe it is true; and what you believe creates what you do and what happens to you.”

-Kids really connect with the examples in this picture book.
-Who hasn’t felt alone, unlovable, jealous, guilty, or apathy — some of the feelings associated with her negative self-talk examples?
+Kids and adults may connect to the examples in this picture book.
+Who hasn’t felt alone, unlovable, jealous, guilty, or apathetic — or some of the feelings associated with her negative self-talk examples?
 The author shows how to turn the thoughts around into a positive affirmation.

 Understanding the root pain of negative self talk is essential to healing and social-emotional growth.
 Positive affirmations for kids are not enough.
 They don’t heal the pain causing the negative self-talk.
 They’re only a bandaid.

 What kind of therapy do I recommend for kids?

 And Still, Positive Affirmations Might Be Helpful…

 Ask your kids to write down the affirmations they find most meaningful.
 This could be in a journal, on a sticky note, or on a poster board.